Warehouse Racking Layout

 Designing the right layout for your pallet racking or shelving not only increases your storage capacity but can improve your productivity too.

-Acorn Storage Equipment's senior salesman Caleb Howard explains how he goes about planning a racking layout, and the key elements that need to be considered in warehouse design.
+Acorn Storage Equipment's senior salesman Caleb Howard explains how he goes about planning pallet racking for warehousing and the required layout, and the key elements that need to be considered in warehouse design.

 What do you take into consideration when planning a layout?